Phastboy/notebook/shell/shell_basics/README.md

 ### Quick start

-Let's get acquited with some basics commands, how they work, and how to use them before we move to the next section.
+Let's get familiar with some basic commands, how they work, and how to use them before we move to the next section.

 **Basic commands**:
 - `pwd`: prints the current working directory.
 - `ls`: list files and directories.
 - `cd`: change directory.
+- `man`: man pages.
+It is really helps to know more about commands.

 make sure to open up your terminal to test these commands.